SorellaLabs/brontes/book/run/run_brontes.md

 > **Note**
 >
-> For a complete list of command-line interface (CLI) options refer to the [CLI reference](../CLI%20Reference/cli.md) section in the documentation.
+> For a complete list of command-line interface (CLI) options refer to the [CLI reference](../cli/cli.md) section in the documentation.

 ### Configuring Brontes

-Configuring Brontes involves setting up various components using TOML configuration files.
 These configuration files allow you to specify detailed metadata for builders, searchers, and general address classifications, which are critical for the operational accuracy and functionality of Brontes.

 #### Builder Configuration